DataDog/documentation/content/en/tracing/llm_observability/sdk.md

 Enable LLM Observability through the `LLMOBs.enable()` function.

-- If you wish to have spans from any of our supported integrations (openai, bedrock, langchain) automatically traced, pass that into the integrations argument.
+- If you wish to have spans from any of our supported integrations (openai, bedrock, langchain) automatically traced, pass that into the `integrations` argument.

-- If you do not have Datadog APM setup, set `dd_apm_enabled` to `False`.
+- If you do not have Datadog APM setup, set `dd_llmobs_no_apm` to `True`.
 This configures the `ddtrace` library to not send any data that requires Datadog APM to be setup.

 {{< code-block lang="python" >}}
 from ddtrace.llmobs import LLMObs